Skip to content

 • rewrite the plan when flights or budgets change.

 That is why AI is replacing part of the old booking-platform experience.
 The strongest planning advantage is speed of synthesis, not magic.
+A fast comparison layer is valuable precisely because the traveller can then spend more time validating the few details that actually break trips.

 Where AI Planning Works Best